RoseRocket/xerrs/README.md

 and difficult.
 For instance, GoLang provides a basic error which contains a simple value - but it lacks verbose information about the cause of the error or the state of the stack at error-time.

-One solution might be to create a new struct which mimics errors but add extra data.
-However, this solution presents problems for refactoring and future error management, especially if your code base is large.
-Moreover, a custom error object might prevent the easy use of third-party Go libraries, most of which use native Go errors.

-XErrs uses original GoLang built-in error types and stores all extra data as a string within the error itself.
+xerrs uses original GoLang built-in error types but stores extra data.

-These are the extra extended features which could be extremly useful for any debugging or big
+These are the extra extended features which could be useful for debugging a big project:
-project:

-1. **CauseError** - the original error which happened in the system.
-This is the original built-in GoLang error which you want to preserve
+1. **Cause** - the original error which happened in the system.
+This is the original error which you want to preserve
-2. **MaskError** - a client-facing error.
-It might be used whenever you want to mask some errors happening on production with a more generic or semantic error
+2. **Mask** - a mask error.
+It might be used whenever you want to mask some errors happening on production with a more generic error.
+Mask is very useful if you want to prevent original error return back to the client.
+Calling Error() will always return Mask if set.
 3. **Stack** - a detailed snapshot of the execution stack at error-time.
-It might be used to help you to debug errors
+Helpful for debugging.
-4. **Data** - a mao which contains extra custom data.
-It could be used for any other data you might want to associate with an error.
+4. **Data** - a map which could be used to store custom data associated with an error.

-## How it works

-To provide added added context to an error, we store an original error object with extra data as a serialized object inside a new GoLang error.
-Using xerrs functions we can extract any relevant data from this new error or convert it back to the original error schema.

-## Bonus Points!

-Since the error message is a JSON string it makes very easy to share error objects between systems written in different programming languages.
-For instance, extended error values could be shared by a system implemented in Python.
-Alternatively, your Go code could create an error and then pass it to any other systems, regardless of their implementation.

 ## Quick Usage